SpizhovyiMaxDev/maplify/README.md

 ## Installation Instructions for Developers

 1. Clone the repo and open it in your editor.

-	2. The logic is modular and organized using JavaScript ES6 classes:
+2.The logic is modular and organized using JavaScript ES6 classes:

 	•	Workout (base class)